 It depends!
-Many yogis recommend that women refrain from inversions during the first three days of their menstrual cycle to avoid countering this natural downward flow of energy.
+Many yogis recommend that bodies that menstruate refrain from inversions during the first three days of their menstrual cycle to avoid countering this natural downward flow of energy.
 These include headstands, shoulder stands, and handstands.
-Our teachers often offer an alternative pose for those who aren’t doing inversions, but we leave this decision up to each woman’s personal discretion.
+Our teachers often offer an alternative pose for those who aren’t doing inversions, but we leave this decision up to each person’s personal discretion.
 Others recommend practicing only restorative or gentle yoga during your cycle to help build back the energy that goes into the process of menstruation.
 Listen to your body!

 I’m pregnant.
 Should I stop my yoga practice?